Condo Insurance: Frequently Asked Questions

 - You have a storage locker at the lower level of your condo building

-- Your building is not fit for occupancy in the event of a sewer back-up (even if your unit is not directly damaged)
+- Your building is not fit for occupancy in the event of a sewer back-up or an overland flood (even if your unit is not directly damaged)

 Enhanced Additional Living Expenses

 If you’re temporarily relocated because your unit is damaged due to an insured loss, we cover your additional living expenses.

 Make sure the amount of insurance for Additional Living Expenses is sufficient to cover the cost of renting a temporary residence as well as your mortgage payments.
 This additional coverage option will help you maintain your standard of living during an extended period of time.

 Every year in Canada, thousands of people fall victim to identity theft.
 Identity theft is a form of fraud where someone pretends to be you and takes out debt (e.g. loans, credit cards, etcetera) on your behalf.

 The time and cost to restore your identity and financial record after an identity theft incident can be significant.
 But, by including our Identity Plus coverage in your policy, you can get up to $30,000 per incident, for the help of an expert who will work on your behalf to restore your identity.